 The George Mason University Indoor Drumline (GMUID) was founded in the fall of 2007 by Dr. Michael Nickens and Chris Martin as an effort to expand the reach of the marching percussion activity and bring an independent, indoor percussion ensemble to the Washington, D.C. metropolitan area.
-In its inaugural season, the drumline finished 7th in the 2009 WGI Percussion Independent Open (PIO) finals, a tremendous achievement.
+In its inaugural season, the drumline finished 7th in the 2009 WGI Percussion Independent Open (PIO) finals.

 Since the summer of 2017, the GMUID has been under the direction of Travis Peterman.
-The streak of World Class finals appearances is active through the 2022 season, with the competitive placement increasing each year since their return to Saturday night.
-The ensemble continues to expand its brand in new directions entering the 2023 season.
+The streak of World Class finals appearances is active through the 2023 competitive season, while the ensemble strives to serve the greater Northern Virginia marching percussion community.